NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 to this object.
 Always automatically assigned "platforms"
 - `lips` ([StructuralPlatformLipsConfig]
 (#StructuralPlatformLipsConfig), or list of StructuralPlatformLipsConfig): The platform's lips.
+If set, the platform's X/Z scales will be increased to 0.8 if lower than 0.8.
 Default: no lips
 - `material` (string, or list of strings): The structure's material or material type.
 - `platform_underneath` (bool or list of bools): If true, add a platform